One of Phoenix's original historic neighborhoods where Spanish Colonial revival homes sit alongside Tudors and Encanto Park is the backyard.

 Encanto-Palmcroft tends to attract established families, dual-income professionals, and relocating buyers from higher-cost markets who recognize the value proposition.
 The buyer profile skews toward those who have done their homework on school quality, commute times, and resale potential before making their move.
 What seals the deal for most buyers is the proximity to Encanto Park and Encanto Golf Course, which add daily-life value that is difficult to replicate elsewhere.

-Encanto-Palmcroft's $600K median represents a 43% premium over the broader Phoenix market ($420K).
-At $231 per square foot versus Phoenix's $191 average, that premium tells you exactly what this location commands - buyers are paying for walkability, encanto park, and the historic/single-family inventory that defines the area.
-Homes are moving in 35 days, a pace that gives buyers room to think but not enough to be indecisive.
+Encanto-Palmcroft's $600K median represents a 24% premium over the broader Phoenix market ($484K).
+That premium tells you exactly what this location commands - buyers are paying for walkability, encanto park, and the historic/single-family inventory that defines the area.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Encanto-Palmcroft and across Phoenix's 19 neighborhoods, sees a pattern here that raw median numbers miss: Encanto-Palmcroft consistently outperforms the city average in resale value because it has something most competing neighborhoods lack - a combination of school access, community amenities, and location that families will pay to secure.
-The homes that sell fastest here are not the cheapest or the most expensive; they are the well-maintained, move-in-ready properties in the $540K to $660K sweet spot.
+A pattern Incyte Realty's experience across Phoenix's 19 neighborhoods keeps surfacing, and one that raw median numbers miss: neighborhoods like Encanto-Palmcroft hold resale value because they offer what competing areas often lack - a combination of school access, community amenities, and location that families will pay to secure.
+The listings that draw the deepest interest are typically the well-maintained, move-in-ready properties priced near the neighborhood median.

-The pricing and market analysis for Encanto-Palmcroft comes from current ARMLS records analyzed by Venture REI.
+The pricing and market analysis for Encanto-Palmcroft reflects published market data reviewed by Incyte Realty (see the update date on this page).
 Frank Vazquez and team provide no-pressure consultations for buyers and sellers navigating this market.